 Bank reconciliation is a way to make sure that all of the transactions on your bank statement are in Wave.
 It can also be used to track any outstanding checks that haven't been deposited and have not appeared on your bank statement yet.

-Reconciliation is determined by the Difference between your Ending Balance for a certain period, and your Verified Balance.
+Reconciliation is determined by the Difference between your Statement Ending Balance for a certain period, and your Wave Balance.